How can you help your Natural Fertility?

 Acupuncture and Chinese Medicine have been used in Women’s health for many years – over 1000 at least!
 We listen to our patients, assess them from a TCM point of view, and use acupuncture and herbs to bring the ‘person’ back into a more healthy state.
 This is how we approach natural fertility.

 Our treatment plans will always aim at helping to address any annoying symptoms you may have such as migraines or low back pain, whilst all the while keeping an eye on your menstrual cycle ( the barometer of Women’s health in TCM ).
 Again, we talk about these things in terms of rebalancing your vital energy – your Yin and your Yang.
-You might find that come to understand your symptoms in a more relatable way when you think about them in these terms.
+You might find that you come to understand your symptoms in a more relatable way when you think about them in these terms.

 For various articles on how acupuncture and Chinese Medicine might be used in relation to natural fertility, check out some of the various blog posts and articles I’ve written.